raulpardo/pymc3-ball-in-bucket/README.md

 The program defines six random variables for the xy coordinates plus inclination of each bar.
-We set uniform priors for these variables---intuitively, this means that the bars could be located anywhere in the space and with any inclination.
+We set uniform priors for these variables—intuitively, this means that the bars could be located anywhere in the space and with any inclination.
 Then we use a normal distribution to constrain the final position of the ball.
-We set the mean of the distribution as the x position where the ball should end up and very low standard deviation---this forces the inference engine to only accept samples in which the ball ends up in the bucket.
+We set the mean of the distribution as the x position where the ball should end up and very low standard deviation—this forces the inference engine to only accept samples in which the ball ends up in the bucket.

 ## Dependencies